-Because the costs of Tier 3 measures can be significant, additional cash incentives will be offered which range from of up to 50% of the value of the qualifying work for non income qualified households, to up to 75% for income qualified households, (maximum incentives are \$10,000 per household).
-To ensure cost-effectiveness and encourage comprehensiveness, only Tier 3 projects which, in combination with Tier 2 air sealing, achieve a projected 25% or greater savings of total energy consumption will be eligible for the highest incentive level.
-The 25% threshold was chosen to define a comprehensiveness target for contractors and customers to reach for in each job.
-The customer may elect to receive a lump sum cash rebate upon completion of the project or to roll the incentive into a project financing package.
+The Program provides significant incentives to participating customers who complete Tier 3 measures (please see Table 2 below).
+Because the costs of Tier 3 measures can be significant, Tier 3 incentives are offered which range up to 50% of the value of the qualifying work if the comprehensive package shows estimated total energy savings of 25% or more.
+To encourage comprehensiveness, Tier 3 projects need to include more than one measure and must include air sealing as part of the package.
+The 25% estimated savings threshold was chosen to define a comprehensiveness target for contractors and customers to reach for in each job.
+The customer may elect to receive a lump sum cash rebate (up to \$5,000) upon completion of the project or to roll the incentive into a project financing package.
 Reduced rate or 0% financing now offered through local utility companies, and NJCEP where no utility program exists, encourages contractors to join the HPwES network and to propose effective, comprehensive projects.
-The project financing products offered are currently initiated by the Energy Finance Solutions of Wisconsin Energy Conservation Corporation (EFSWECC), and the NJ Housing and Mortgage Finance Agency (HMFA), available in late 2009.
+The project financing products offered are currently initiated by the Energy Finance Solutions of Wisconsin Energy Conservation Corporation (EFSWECC), and soon to be offered by the NJ Housing and Mortgage Finance Agency (HMFA).